-Maas later recycled The Lift’s premise in 2001’s The Shaft, and managed to attract a remarkably starry cast (including Naomi Watts, Ron Perlman and Michael Ironside) to a film that's as equally dull as his first effort.
+Maas later recycled The Lift’s premise in 2001’s The Shaft, and managed to attract a remarkably starry cast (including Naomi Watts, Ron Perlman and Michael Ironside) to a film that, sadly, is just as dull as his first effort.

-A salutary warning about the dangers of letting your child watch too much TV, the infernal spirits of Poltergeist use the cathode ray tube as a means of ensnaring and ultimately dragging the young Carol Anne into a spectral parallel dimension.
+A warning about the dangers of letting your child watch too much TV, Poltergeist sees an infernal spirit use a cathode ray tube as a means of ensnaring and ultimately dragging the young Carol Anne into a parallel dimension.

-Poltergeist is full of creepy moments where the spirit world comes to disrupt 80s suburbia, including an evil tree, demons in a light-bathed closet, and an imploding house.
-It’s the sight of an enthralled Heather O’Rourke, staring hypnotised into a haze of television static, however, that provides the film with its most enduring image, and of all the films on this list, Poltergeist most successfully fuses ancient supernatural fears with the trappings of modern life.
+Poltergeist is full of creepy moments where the spirit world comes to disrupt 80s suburbia, including an evil tree, demons in a light-bathed closet, and skeletons in the swimming pool.
+It’s the sight of an enthralled Heather O’Rourke, staring hypnotised into a haze of television static, however, that provides the film with its most enduring image, and of all the films on this list, Poltergeist most successfully fuses primal supernatural fears with the trappings of modern life.

-I’m just waiting for the 21st century remake, in which the spirit world reaches out to its victims via an iPad.
+We're just waiting for the forthcoming remake (it's due out next year), in which the spirit world will presumably reach out to its victims via an iPad.

 Released direct to video, It’s About Time is shot and acted like a 90s sitcom with added supernatural murders; well-groomed architect Jacob (Stephen Macht) foolishly brings home an antique clock from the evil Amityville house (the only real link back to the earlier films), and realises too late that this apparently inanimate object is capable of causing untold chaos.